Pearls from artists* # 475

 Comments are welcome!

 Posted on October 6, 2021, in An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "A LIfe in the Arts: Practical Guidance and Inspiration for Creative and Performing Artists", anything, artist, assert, attempt, ”Raconteur, consist, criticism, criticized, critics, desire, Elbert Hubbard, Eric Maisel, escape, everything, exacerbate, exception, exotically, feeling, good work, journalist, misunderstood, narrowly, necessary, nothing, pandering, praise, purports, random, recognition, review, search, soft pastel on sandpaper, struggle, working, wrong-headed.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 475.